This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 PushNotificationTrigger

-An object represents a notification delivered by a push notification system.
+An object which represents a notification delivered by a push notification system.

 On Android under remoteMessage field a JS version of the Firebase RemoteMessage may be accessed.
-On iOS under payload you may find full contents of UNNotificationContent's userInfo, for example remote notification payload On web there is no extra data.
+On iOS under payload you may find full contents of UNNotificationContent's userInfo, for example remote notification payload.

 NameTypeDescription